Muhsen-97/myreads-app/README.md

 ## Hosting

-You can find a hosted version of the app on firebase [here](https://myreads-app-3e863.web.app/)
+A hosted version of the app on firebase can be found [here](https://myreads-app-3e863.web.app/)